Society

 Efforts towards Employees’ Health Enhancement

-• 2 Employees can apply for allowances that cover medical consultation or health-related seminars from the “Cafeteria Plan” welfare program.
+• 2 Employees can select and apply for subsidies that cover expenses such as medical consultations, vaccinations, health-related seminars, fertility treatments, and the purchase of health-related equipment—including items to support telework environments and sleep improvement from the “Cafeteria Plan” welfare program.

 Initiatives to Solve Female-Specific Health Issues